-- Adjust pitch so front discs are higher by adding two depth stops or more to wheel cylinders only (It may be necessary to lower overall machine depth also). - Momentarily take out of float & extend transport cylinders to simulate a rigid hitch (flat ground only).
+- Adjust pitch so front discs are higher by removing a depth stop on roller cylinder.
+(It may be necessary to lower overall machine depth also). - Extend gauge wheel ratchet jacks as necessary to reduce weight on outer front wing corners. - Momentarily take out of float & extend transport cylinders to simulate a rigid hitch (flat ground only).
 Re-engage float as soon as possible to avoid possible equipment damage.